-Modification to Individual Plan of Care - A change to an individual plan of care including the addition, substitution, or deletion of providers, covered services, or both.
+Modification to Individualized Plan of Care - A change to an IPC including the addition, substitution, or deletion of providers, covered services, or both.

 Neuropsychological Assessment - A performance-based method to assess cognitive functioning.
 This method is used to examine the cognitive consequences of brain damage, brain disease, and severe mental illness.